 Fine, it’s 50% off now, but what stops Lilly from raising the list price on Lispro going forward?
 “We understand the needs of people in the diabetes community and are committed to finding solutions for them, which is why we are bringing additional solutions forward.
 While we cannot comment or speculate on future prices, our last price increase on Humalog was in May 2017.
 We are working toward a more sustainable healthcare model and we hope this decision is a catalyst for positive change across the U.S. healthcare system.”
 Short answer: They’re talking the talk, but there’s no guarantee.

 When will Insulin Lispro be available?
-Lilly has been mass-producing it, and says they hope to get it into pharmacies and to insulin distribution suppliers in the coming weeks.
-It will be available in vials and pens at a discounted list price rate of $137.35 a vial and $265.20 for a five-pack of KwikPens.
+Lilly had already been mass-producing it by the time of the initial announcement in March.
+It was finally launched in late May 2019.
+It’s available in vials and pens at a discounted list price rate of $137.35 a vial and $265.20 for a five-pack of KwikPens.
 Pharmacies will be key to awareness, so Lilly will be working with pharmacists nationwide to let them know about this option for their insulin-using customers.
 The vision is that any Humalog user who walks into a pharmacy can get cost-comparison information, and from there their doctor can write an Rx accordingly.

 Wait, insulin is still too expensive and this isn’t enough…!
 Clearly.
 100% agreed.
 No one denies that, including Lilly.
 But we’re trying to move the needle forward here, People.
 Being mad about outrageous price hikes for more than a decade and now being dismissive when some movement is finally being made is unproductive.
 Let’s take this as a sign of progress and keep pushing for better affordability and access.
 Said another way: Don’t let perfection be the enemy of good.